-Just like the name suggests, colorants are used in order to give color to a product.
-These ingredients can come in many forms and under many names, but for people with sensitive skin, reds and yellows tend to cause the most amount of damage.
-If you have sensitive skin, it's best to stay away from them.
+Just like the name suggests, colorants are used to give color to a product.
+These ingredients can come in many forms and under many names, but reds and yellows tend to cause more severe reactions in people with sensitive skin.
+So if you have sensitive skin, it's best to stay away from them.

-We think of natural ingredients as ingredients which are universally beneficial for all skin types.
-The truth is, natural ingredients can do just as much damage to the skin as can chemicals.
+We think of natural ingredients as ingredients that are universally beneficial for all skin types.
+The truth is natural ingredients can do just as much damage to the skin as chemicals.
 Of course, the extent of this varies from ingredient to ingredient.
-Not all natural ingredients are created equal, just like not all chemicals are bad for the skin and body.
+Not all natural ingredients are created equal, just like not all chemical components are bad for the skin and body.

-Natural ingredients may very well be the cause of your allergic reaction.
-The most notable example among natural ingredients is that of essential oils.
-Although these are not used that often as skincare products, some people do make the mistake of using them on the skin, and in the incorrect amount.
+Natural ingredients may very well be the cause of your reaction.
+The most notable example of harsh natural ingredients is essential oils.
+Although these are not used that often as skin care products, some people make the mistake of using essential oils directly on the skin and in the incorrect amount.

-If you do decide to use essential oils on your skin, you need to make sure that you dilute them before using, since high concentrations can cause adverse reactions.
+If you decide to use an essential oil on your skin, dilute it first since high concentrations can cause an immune response.

-The most important step is to identify that you're actually dealing with an allergic reaction and not simply contact dermatitis.
-Once you've done that, you need to identify which of the products you're currently using is causing you to react in that way.
-It’s not easy to narrow down this list, but you should start somewhere.
+You need to work out whether you're dealing with an allergic reaction and not simply contact dermatitis.
+Then, once you've done that, you need to identify which of the products you're using is causing you to react in that way.

-Say you've noticed symptoms of an allergic reaction but you haven't used a new product in a long time.
-If this is the case with you, then you'll need to start removing products from your skincare one by one in order to pinpoint when the symptoms get better.
-Once you notice that your allergic reaction is withdrawing, then you’ll hopefully know which product is to blame.
-Keep in mind that people usually see improvements in a couple of weeks, so give yourself time.
+Say you've noticed symptoms but haven't used a new product in a long time.
+If this is the case, you'll need to start removing products from your skincare one by one to pinpoint when the skin gets better.

-Like we mentioned before, the easiest way to go about treating an allergic reaction is to actually go see a dermatologist or a doctor.
-They can do all the tests required so that you get your answer in no time.
+As we mentioned before, the easiest way to treat an allergic reaction is to see a board-certified dermatologist or a doctor.
+They can do all the required tests to get your answer in no time.

-We discussed how to identify the reaction, but what happens if you decide you want to treat it on your own?
-Is there something you can do right then and there so that you start to see an improvement?
+What happens if you decide to treat it on your own?
+Is there something you can do to start to see an improvement?

 The first thing you should do is stop using the product that's causing you the reaction in the first place (assuming you've identified the cause of your problems).